WASA/Studio A Firm Partners

 "The industry has evolved continuously since I've been in the business, but certain aspects of the business never change, and that is meet and exceed client expectations, on time and within budget."

-Daniel J. Mulcair - Associate Partner, Controller
+Daniel J. Mulcair - Senior Associate Partner, Chief Financial Officer

 Mr. Mulcair joined the Firm in 2001 as Controller after spending the previous ten years working as a financial officer in both the corporate construction and general contracting environments.
 After graduating from Pace University and beginning his career in the Big-8 public accounting sector, his subsequent career path has exposed him to all aspects of the vibrant Design & Construction industry while working for owners, builders and designers.
 Now with over twenty years of industry experience, Mr. Mulcair holds the dual title of Controller / Associate Partner where he is responsible for all matters encompassing the areas of accounting, forecasting & budgeting, auditing, banking, insurance, legal and human resource administration.
 In addition, Mr. Mulcair, a life-long northern New Jersey resident, functions as the Director of Business Operations for WASA / Studio A's New Jersey region where he is active in strategic business development.

-Carl Rothbart - Associate Partner, Preservation
+Carl Rothbart - Senior Associate Partner, Preservation

 Mr. Rothbart joined WASA/Studio A in 1983 and has over 30 years experience in the preservation field.
 His expertise is in exterior masonry restoration and waterproofing, and in the supervision and management of large-scale award winning preservation projects.
 At WASA/Studio A, Mr. Rothbart is responsible for all aspects of building restoration and envelope repairs.
 These include building inspections; probe supervision; preparation of façade, roof and interior assessments; Local Law 11/98 Critical Examination Reports; design of repair procedures; specifications writing; cost estimating; bid analysis and negotiations; and construction administration and supervision of interventions on historically-significant and contemporary structures.